open-mmlab/mmdetection/docs/en/user_guides/inference.md

 test_pipeline = Compose(model.cfg.test_dataloader.dataset.pipeline)

 # visualizer has been created in line 31 and 34, if you run this demo in one notebook,
-# you need not register the visualizer again.
+# you need not build the visualizer again.

 # Init visualizer
 visualizer = VISUALIZERS.build(model.cfg.visualizer)